 Getting to our campuses is easy using public transport.
-Brisbane, Sydney and Hobart city trains, buses and ferries connect you easily from one destination to the other.
+Hobart, Sydney and Melbourne city trains, buses and ferries connect you easily from one destination to the other.
 A comprehensive bus service runs throughout the cities, connecting outer and inner suburbs to the CBD, major shopping centres, railway stations and ferry terminals.
-Special Night Link bus services run after midnight on Fridays and Saturdays for late-night travellers.